serverless/blog/posts/2018-05-22-how-to-create-a-dynamic-website-with-serverless-components.md

 ## Summary

-In a nutshell, what we've done is the we just added the following components along with their required config & code:
+In a nutshell, what we've done is that we just added the following components along with their required config & code:

 - `static-website`: Hosted on AWS S3 to hold our frontend codebase.